First Year at Mercer

-Students begin their academic transition to Mercer by submitting their Mercer Academic Profile (MAP) in late spring of their senior year.
+Students begin their academic transition to Mercer by submitting their Mercer Academic Profile (MAP) in the late spring of their senior year.
 The MAP helps the Office of Academic and Advising Services prepare for students' arrival on campus by learning more about their academic background, intended major, and academic interests for the future.
 An academic advisor reviews each profile to build a fall course schedule.

 Summer Orientation and the Initial Advising Appointment

 During the summer, Mercer hosts several one-day orientation sessions for incoming first-year students and their families.
 During Summer Orientation, students meet with an academic advisor and review their fall course schedule.
 Students also interact with current Mercer students and other members of the incoming class, tour the campus, and meet with representatives from various campus departments to learn more about their programs and services.
-Those who are unable to attend Summer Orientation receive information electronically in July.
+Those who are unable to attend Summer Orientation will receive information electronically in July.